 As the global population continues to grow, sustainable water management is increasingly more vital.
 Colorado State University is actively working to enhance educational resources surrounding water management via academic programs and affiliate partnerships like the Colorado Water Institute.
 Start taking an active role in the study and advancement of water sustainability as you earn career-building credentials in one of CSU's online water resource management degree or certificate programs.

-Graduate Certificate in Water Resources Management
+Graduate Certificates in Water Resources Management

 Online Water Resource Management Courses